Skip to main content

 Setup Suites in a New or Existing Project

-Suites is compatible with a wide range of testing and dependency injection frameworks.
 This section provides instructions for installing Suites and highlights important compatibility and configuration details.

-First, install Suites' core package:
+First, install Suites' main package:

 $ npm i -D @suites/unit